Professional edition active

 Warnings and Common Errors for Removing a Ring Using String

-• A Penrose drain or elastic cord is usually too flexible to pull the ring off.
+• A Penrose drain or elastic cord is usually too flexible to pull the ring off and is used to decrease the edema.

 • Abrasions or other injuries can result from this procedure.